wanghongzhou/docker-dev-env/zookeeper/README.md

 # Zookeeper

 ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.

 ---

-## Install Zookeeper standalone mode using Docker Compose
+## Install Zookeeper Standalone Mode Using Docker Compose

 1. Before setting everything else, create a directory for Zookeeper home mount.
 Ensure that the directory exists and appropriate permission have been granted.

    ```shell
    $ mkdir -vp ~/docker/zookeeper
    $ chown -R 1001:root ~/docker/zookeeper
    ```

 3. Modify the `.env` file, you can fine tune these configurations to meet your requirements.

    ```properties